 JDC Art Circle invites you to start 2018 with a private viewing of Yakov’s Children, a monumental installation by the renowned photographer, Gilles Peress at the Meislin Projects Gallery in NYC.
+We will be joined by Lisa Usdan, Peress’s Studio Director of over 22 years.
+Ms. Usdan played an instrumental role in mining the JDC Archives for foundation material that became Yakov’s Children.

 In 1998 the Joint Jewish Distribution Committee (JDC) invited Gilles Peress to create a body of work using materials in the JDC archive.
 With the permission of the JDC, Peress drew from the archival texts, photographs and other materials he found to build three interlocking narratives that helped him intellectually and emotionally grapple with the horrors of the 1930s and 1940s.
-The resulting installation, Yakov’s Children, consists of three oversized volumes – each over six feet wide when opened – that were first exhibited in Artist in an Archive at the International Center for Photography (New York, 1999) before travelling to the Miami Art Museum, the Contemporary Jewish Museum (San Francisco) and the Contemporary Arts Museum Houston.
+The resulting installation, Yakov’s Children, consists of three oversized volumes – each over six feet wide when opened – that were first exhibited in TO THE RESCUE: Eight Artists in an Archive at the International Center for Photography (New York, 1999) before travelling to the Miami Art Museum, the Contemporary Jewish Museum (San Francisco) and the Contemporary Arts Museum Houston.

 Yakov’s Children (the name comes from Malamud’s The Fixer) is designed to provoke and reflect engagement with the process of learning and trying to understand the period immediately before World War II – or any period of inexplicable and mounting terror.
 By insisting that the volumes in the installation be handled by thousands of people, the work questions how archives come to be and the role that human touch and personal history play in an object’s accretion of meaning. -meislinprojects.com